-Onshore Domestic-Montana
+Onshore Domestic - Montana

 In May 2011, the Company acquired a 70% working interest in approximately 5,200 acres (3,640 net acres) in Sheridan County, Montana in the Middle Bakken formation.
 The Company drilled two wells on this acreage in 2012.
-After completion testing beginning in the fourth quarter of 2012 using electrical submersible pumps (ESP's), both of the wells drilled have been determined to be unsuccessful as the operating and water disposal costs exceeded the value of the gas and condensate produced from the wells.
+After completion testing beginning in the fourth quarter of 2012 using electrical submersible pumps (ESPs), both of the wells drilled have been determined to be unsuccessful as the operating and water disposal costs exceeded the value of the gas and condensate produced from the wells.
 Dry hole cost and leasehold impairment totaling \$14.2 million was recorded in the fourth quarter of 2012 related to these two wells.
+In 2013, the Company impaired the remaining portion of the leasehold cost in the amount of \$1.4 million.

 In September 2011, the Company acquired a 65% working interest in approximately 22,000 gross acres (14,300 net acres) covering the Middle Bakken and deeper formations in the East Poplar unit and the Northwest Poplar field in Roosevelt County, Montana.
+The working interest was subsequently reduced to 50% and 11,000 net acres in December 2012.
 Pursuant to the terms of the acquisition, the Company was required to drill three wells at its sole cost, one of which was required to be drilled by June 1, 2012 and the remaining two wells were required to be drilled by the end of 2012.
 A vertical exploration well, which met the time requirement for drilling the first well, was spudded in December 2011 to evaluate the formations.
 The second exploration well was drilled and completed in the Bakken/Three Forks formations.
 Both of these two wells were unsuccessful efforts, resulting in dry hole costs and leasehold impairment totaling \$18.4 million recorded in the fourth quarter of 2012.
-The third obligatory well began drilling in December 2012 and is scheduled for completion testing in the Nisku formation in the first half of 2013.
+The third well which was drilled in the fourth quarter of 2012 at a cost of \$3.0 million was charged to dry-hole expense in the third quarter of 2013.
+The remaining carrying value of the undeveloped acreage of this property is \$1.3 million and is held by production.
+No capital expenditures are anticipated in 2014 for this property.

-Onshore Domestic-South Dakota
+Onshore Domestic - South Dakota

 In September 2012, the Company acquired a 100% working interest in approximately 10,000 acres in Harding County, South Dakota, for \$1.5 million.
-The primary objective for this property is the Red River formation.
-Pursuant to the terms of the acquisition, the Company is obligated to drill and complete a well, or reenter and complete an existing well within twelve months of the acquisition date.
-Once this obligation is met and within sixteen months of the acquisition date, the Company must elect to proceed or withdraw from the transaction.
-Should the Company elect to proceed, it must pay an additional amount of approximately \$3.6 million and commit to drill and complete an additional well, or reenter and complete another existing well within twelve months of the date the Company elects to proceed with the transaction.
-The Company drilled the initial well on the property in the first quarter of 2013, an unsuccessful effort at a cost of approximately \$2.9 million.
-The Company will record this amount as dry hole cost in the first quarter of 2013.
+The primary objective for this property was the Red River formation.
+The Company drilled a well on the property in the first quarter of 2013, an unsuccessful effort at a cost of approximately \$2.9 million.
+The Company recorded \$0.1 million in dry hole cost and \$1.5 million of leasehold impairment costs in the fourth quarter of 2012, and the remaining \$2.8 million was recorded as dry hole cost in the first quarter of 2013.
 The Company does not have plans to proceed with additional investments on this property.
+No capital expenditures are anticipated in 2014 for this property.

-Domestic-Outside Operated
+Domestic - Outside Operated

 The Company has minor interests in Brazos County, Texas producing from the Buda/Georgetown formations.
 The Company also owns certain minor non-operated interests in the Ship Shoal area of the Gulf of Mexico and in Pickens County, Alabama.
-During 2012, these wells produced approximately 438 Bbls of oil and 12 million cubic feet of gas net to the Company.
-No significant activity was undertaken on these properties in 2012 and no capital expenditures are anticipated in 2013 for these properties.
+During 2013, these wells produced approximately 301 Bbls of oil and 10 million cubic feet of gas net to the Company.
+No significant activity was undertaken on these properties in 2013 and no capital expenditures are anticipated in 2014 for these properties.